 with no walks he would have a VPIP of 2/5, or 40%.
 Over large samples, even of just 100 hands or more, we will get a nice idea on how many pots a player is voluntarily entering and we can use that information to take better lines.

 On the contrary players with very small VPIPs, say under 10% at full ring or under 16% at 6max are usually very nitty, only voluntarily entering pots when they have very strong hands.
+And to be honest, crushing nitty/super tight players is quite easy.
 To visualize this, here is what 10% of hands look like.
 And remember, a 10% VPIP means he is playing an average of 10% from ALL positions.
 So he likely isn’t stealing much, doing much bluff 3betting, or getting involved in pots without great hands.